 - You make everything so difficult.

 - What do you want me to do about it?

 Which just confuses us and plants those seeds of Self-doubt within our mind.

 As a narcissist pays little attention to the needs of those around them, as whatever they do is only to meet a need of their own, they will make people involuntarily do as the narcissist wants them to do, often they unwittingly becoming flying monkeys and enablers.

 - Their games.

 - The past.

 - The mask.

 - Flying monkeys.

 When we’re happily discussing something, then we either don’t agree with their point of view, or they feel criticised, or we’ve asked them about something they didn’t want us to know about.
-So to gain control and win as that’s what narcissists want to win and be in control.
+To gain control and win, as that’s what narcissists want to win and be in control.
 They’ll suddenly switch the conversation onto something else.
 Usually, something we’ve done wrong in their eyes, or something we haven’t done for them, or they will chip away at one of our insecurities.
 They project out loads of word salad to provoke us, confuse us, hurt and upset us.
-Suddenly we’re in defensive mode, and the original conversation has completely disappeared, then we get blamed for everything.
-Blamed for defending ourself.
-Or we are reduced to tears, and they’ll sit back almost looking pleased with a smirk of contempt on their face and watch you cry, while still blaming it all on you.
+Suddenly we’re in defensive mode, and the original conversation has completely disappeared, then we get blamed for everything, blamed for defending ourselves.
+Or we are reduced to tears, and they’ll sit back almost looking pleased with a smirk of contempt on their face and watch you cry while still blaming it all on you.